 Final examination(s) in a specific course will be administered at the date and time indicated in the class schedule and/or in the course syllabus.
 Any deviation from the designated schedule of final examinations must be approved in advance by the school’s dean.
 If a final examination is not given in a particular course, the final examination time period will be used for summary, evaluation, or other productive purposes.

 Cameron University’s comprehensive outcomes assessment program consists of entry-level placement, program outcomes assessment, and student satisfaction assessment.
 Participation by graduate students is required as a condition of enrollment and graduation.
-Dates and times for various outcomes assessment instruments, including comprehensive examinations, may be obtained online at www.cameron.edu/graduate and through graduate advisors.
+Dates and times for various outcomes assessment instruments, including comprehensive examinations, may be obtained at www.cameron.edu/graduate/current and through graduate advisors.
 Students are responsible for knowing the required dates for these assessments.
 In particular, students must determine the dates of their comprehensive evaluations, the deadlines for applications of these examinations, and apply to take them in advance with their advisors.
 Applications are available from graduate advisors on or before the posted date.

-After completing the thesis, the student should apply for oral defense with the dean of his/her school.
+After completing the thesis, a student should apply for oral defense with the dean of his/her school.
 Applications are available through graduate advisors and online.
-Personnel will review the application and the student’s enrollment history, and appropriate charges will be applied for all spring and fall semesters since first enrolling in thesis hours (i.e. Students must be continuously enrolled in thesis hours until completion.).
+Personnel will review the application and student’s enrollment history, and appropriate charges will be applied for all spring and fall semesters since first enrolling in thesis hours (i.e. students must be continuously enrolled in thesis hours until completion.).
 Regardless of the number of credit hours completed, only 6 hours may be applied toward the student’s Plan of Graduate Study.

 Specific master’s degree programs require the successful completion of a comprehensive examination for completion of a graduate degree.
 The degree program’s graduate faculty shall administer the examinations and determine the minimum passing grade.